-The Business and Management degree (BAM) has a duel focus.
+The Business and Management degree (BAM) has a dual focus.
 First, to increase students’ competence as business people, i.e. learning to lead a product or service enterprise.
-This involves developing knowledge and skills in a vaiarety of business areas such as entrepreneurship, marketing, sales, production, human resources, accounting, finance, and distribution.
+This involves developing knowledge and skills in a variety of business areas such as entrepreneurship, marketing, sales, production, human resources, accounting, finance, and distribution.
 The second focus is to develop greater management ability.
 This applies to profit-making companies, and non-profit, healthcare, voluntary and government organizations.
-The emphasis of management is enhansing productivity through the creation of a high-performance organizational culture, which includes the skills of planning, motivating people, communicating effectively, analyzing problems, making decisions, and team collaboration.
+The emphasis of management is enhancing productivity through the creation of a high-performance organizational culture, which includes the skills of planning, motivating people, communicating effectively, analyzing problems, making decisions, and team collaboration.
 Global business and adapting to a changing world are integrated into the Program.

 Learning Outcomes of the BAM Program